-Most of my rapid ethnography was undertaken with a small digital camera, Camera Phone or design notepad to jot down design issues.
+Most of the rapid ethnography was undertaken with a small digital camera, Camera Phone or design notepad to jot down design issues.
 As a result of the subjective and amount of ethnographic detail I shall just be using snippets to reinforce any of the trends.
-Ethnography also allowed me to observe behaviour of interesting product usage, that is being used in an otherwise 'thoughtless act' (Suri 2005).
+Ethnography allowed for the observation of interesting product usage, that is being used in an otherwise 'thoughtless act' (Suri 2005).